John G. Lorber

 General John George Lorber (December 25, 1941 - March 7, 2021) was a retired four-star general in the United States Air Force (USAF).
-He served as commander of Pacific Air Forces, Hickam Air Force Base, Hawaii.
-As commander, he had responsibility for USAF activities spread over half the world in a command that supports 44,000 airmen serving principally in Hawaii, Alaska, Guam, Republic of Korea and Japan.
+He served as commander of Pacific Air Forces at Hickam Air Force Base, Hawaii.
+As commander, he had responsibility for USAF activities spread over half the world in a command that supports 44,000 airmen serving principally in Hawaii, Alaska, Guam, the Republic of Korea and Japan.

 Background

-General Lorber graduated from the United States Air Force Academy in 1964.
-He flew as a fast-moving forward air controller in the Vietnam War, has commanded a fighter squadron and wing, and is a command pilot with more than 5,000 flying hours, primarily in fighter aircraft.
+Lorber was born on 25 December 1941 to George and Wilma Lorber in Waverly, Iowa.
+He graduated from the United States Air Force Academy in 1964.
+He flew as a fast-moving forward air controller in the Vietnam War, commanded a fighter squadron and wing, and was a command pilot with more than 5,000 flying hours, primarily in fighter aircraft.
 He retired from active duty on June 25, 1997.

+He died on 7 March 2021, survived by his wife, four children and six grandchildren.